 A summer hike is visceral as the roaring water reverberates through the canyon and into your chest.
 As a hiker, you get up close and personal with the canyon thanks to a series of suspended walkways.
 Along the way, hikers catch scenic glimpses of the mountains, multiple waterfalls, and a chance to spot wildlife.

 The waterfalls in the canyon are roaring come July as the snow melts high in the surrounding mountains.
-No matter the season it’s an easy hike in Banff along a well-maintained trail suitable for all ages.
+No matter the season, it’s an easy hike in Banff along a well-maintained trail suitable for all ages.
 For an extended hike, continue on to the Ink Pots.

 Bike and Hike!

 Ride a bike past Vermilion Lakes and on the Bow Valley Parkway via ebike on a guided tour.
 The bike portion ends at Johnston Canyon, where bikers will start their hike along Johnston Canyon.
+Once you’re done exploring the lower and upper falls at Johnston Canyon, you don’t have to worry about riding back to Banff, as there’s a convenient shuttle waiting to transport you back!

 Go to Moraine Lake

 Moraine Lake is about an hour’s drive away from Banff town, and only twenty minutes further than Lake Louise.
 With its rising popularity and millions of Instagram location tags you used to have to arrive well before 6 am to grab a parking spot between June and September.
+Though all that has changed and personal vehicles are no longer allowed to travel to Moraine Lake, and you must make advanced plans to get to Moraine Lake.
+The most popular and cheapest option is the Parks Canada shuttle, but we break down exactly how to get to Moraine Lake here.

 Once you get to Moraine Lake, head up the Rockpile Trail for unreal views or rent a canoe from Moraine Lake Lodge and take to the water!
 If you want to do a bit of hiking, we touch on that below.